 We are also in default under notes payable to related parties in the aggregate amount of \$31.5 million.
 In February 2009, we entered into forbearance agreements with each of these related parties, which were amended in March 2009, under which the related parties agreed to forbear from exercising their rights until April 30, 2009.
-These forbearances have not been extended
+These forbearances have not been extended.

-We accrued for dividend payments on our Series B Preferred Stock in the amount of \$790,000 which was due on March 31, 2009.
+We accrued for dividend payments on our Series B Preferred Stock in the amount of \$790,000 and \$798,000 which were due on March 31, 2009 and June 30, 2009, respectively.
 We have not yet paid such dividends and we are therefore in breach of our obligations in respect of our Series B Preferred Stock.